hoangqwe159/hackerrank/docs/leadership.md

 	•	This transition significantly improved both developer and end-user experience, aligning our frontend tech with modern, maintainable, and performant practices.

 # Hard customer
-🎯 Context:
-	•	Our frontend team recently completed a full migration from a custom UI kit to MUI (Material UI).
-	•	The goal was to improve consistency, accessibility, and long-term maintainability.
+Recently, our frontend team completed a major migration from a custom UI library to MUI.
+The goal was to align with modern design standards, improve accessibility, and speed up development with a more maintainable component system.

-	•	One major customer became frustrated with the changes, reporting multiple regressions and requesting constant fixes and releases.
+However, after we deployed the first release, one of our long-time customers was very unhappy.
+They pointed out several visual and functional regressions and were frustrated by changes in workflows they were used to.

+As the senior frontend engineer, I took the lead on handling this situation.
+	1. Empathy First:
+I joined a call with the customer and listened carefully without pushing back.
+I acknowledged their pain and explained that while the system redesign aims for long-term gains, we take immediate concerns seriously.
+	2. Root Cause Analysis:
+I worked with the team to map every issue they raised to either a regression, a deliberate UX decision, or a misunderstanding caused by missing documentation or training.
+For example, some form elements had slightly changed behaviors due to default props in MUI.
+Others were styling inconsistencies we could quickly address.
+	3. Structured Feedback Loop:
+I proposed a weekly sync with the customer to batch feedback into releases instead of pushing ad-hoc changes.
+This gave us room to triage, prioritize, and test properly—without breaking the new foundation we had built.
+	4. Technical Guardrails:
+I introduced visual regression testing using tools like Chromatic, so we could confidently detect unwanted UI shifts before release.
+This helped rebuild trust with the customer and stabilized our velocity.
+	5. Transparency:
+I shared a changelog and roadmap to show what we were doing and why.
+By involving the customer earlier in future design decisions, their tone changed from reactive to collaborative.

 ⸻

-🧠 My Role as Senior Frontend Engineer:
-	•	Listened Actively:
-	•	Joined customer calls directly to hear concerns.
-	•	Acknowledged their frustration without being defensive.
-	•	Clarified that we valued their feedback and wanted to stabilize the experience quickly.
-	•	Analyzed Feedback Systematically:
-	•	Categorized all reported issues:
-	•	Actual regressions caused by the migration.
-	•	Intentional UX changes that needed better communication.
-	•	Usability issues due to differences in MUI defaults.
-	•	Prioritized issues based on user impact and fix complexity.
-	•	Created a Feedback Pipeline:
-	•	Suggested weekly batch releases instead of one-off hotfixes.
-	•	Set up a feedback board to make their requests more visible and trackable.
-	•	Helped the team avoid burnout and context switching.
-	•	Implemented Quality Guardrails:
-	•	Introduced visual regression testing with tools like Chromatic or Percy.
-	•	Wrote unit tests for custom MUI overrides to ensure consistent behavior.
-	•	Reviewed the theme customization to better match their branding expectations.
-	•	Improved Transparency and Trust:
-	•	Shared a public changelog and upcoming roadmap.
-	•	Presented clear reasons for certain UI changes.
-	•	Involved the customer in validating early versions of upcoming features.

-⸻
+Conclusion:
+Migrating a UI system always causes friction, especially with legacy users.
+As a senior engineer, it’s not just about writing better code—it’s also about calming chaos, managing expectations, and building trust through structured process and empathy.

 ✅ Outcome:
 	•	The customer calmed down and became more collaborative.